 Take note.
 This benefit is only available to those over 21 years of age.
 Taking advantage of this plan may have to wait until the junior or senior years of college or graduate school.
 If you can put this plan into practice, you’ll see a $7,913 tax savings for those two years of college.

 The above example is taking advantage of Section 127 of the Internal Revenue Code and comes with dollar limits and administrative requirements for employers.
 The benefit must be offered to all employees.
 A written plan must be in place.
 However, the education does not have to be job related.

 A different option is under Section 132, Working Condition Fringe Benefit.
 Section 132 does not have dollar limits and does not have to be offered to all employees.
 A written plan is not required (although it is a good idea).
 Benefits can include travel expenses.
 However, the education must be job related.
 The government may closely examine whether a college course is related to the employee’s current job.
 Section 132 may be a better idea for your business.

-Most tax professionals file taxes for you, but they are not tax planners and will not suggest these types of strategies.
-However, they will be more than happy to help you implement them and get all the i’s dotted and t’s crossed.
+Most tax professionals file taxes for you.
+However, they are not tax planners and will not suggest these types of strategies.
+They will be more than happy to help you implement them and get all the i’s dotted and t’s crossed.
 You will need a tax professional to help you make and implement a plan.
 We just want you to see the possibilities.

 We believe strongly in leaving no stone unturned.
 We want to show you how things can be different by using college planning with tax strategies.